dannguyen/journalism-syllabi/README.md

         <h5>Data Journalism » 2015; Fall <br>
             <a href="http://andrewbtran.github.io/JRN-418/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course is about Data Journalism.
+        This course is about Data Journalism.
 Data and Journalism.
 Observations and stories.
 This class will be both technical and philosophical.
 Students will learn to apply the process of a data scientist to journalism.

-Data is just another source for reporters to research, interview, and glean answers ...</em></p>
+Data is just another source for reporters to research, interview, and glean answers fr
+        </small></p>

         <p>Instructors: Andrew Ba Tran</p>
     </td>
     <td>
-        Central Connecticut State University
+        <small>Central Connecticut State University</small>
     </td>
   </tr>